-With a passion for marketing, Michele climbed the ladder at Mars, moving from Galaxy Brand Manager to European Brand Portfolio Manager, until eventually landing her dream job as UK Marketing Director.
-With a team of 50 employees, she was not only managing Mars’ portfolio of chocolate brands, but also making key decisions that would affect the business as a whole, by being on the UK business’ Management Team.
-It was in this position that Michele learnt the most; when it was not physically possible to have regular contact with all 50 of the team, Michele discovered the power of having a trusted network.
+With a passion for marketing, Mitch moved from Galaxy Brand Manager to European Brand Portfolio Manager and Global Brand Director, and prior to her existing role served as UK Strategy Director, until eventually landing her dream job as VP of UK Marketing with a team of 70 Associates – what Mars call their employees.
+Whilst not physically possible to have regular contact with all 70 of the team, Mitch discovered the power of having a trusted network.

 Through various people management roles, Michele has learnt a lot about herself, but feels her life experiences have shaped her leadership style; the friends she has made, exposure to different situations as well as interacting with people from different backgrounds and values to her own.